zenml-io/terraform-aws-zenml-stack/README.md

   * for a self-hosted ZenML server, an IAM user is created and a secret key is configured for it and shared with the ZenML server
   * for a ZenML Pro account, direct inter-account AWS role assumption is used to authenticate implicitly with the ZenML server, so that no sensitive credentials are shared with the ZenML server.
 There's only one exception: when the SkyPilot orchestrator is used, this authentication method is not supported, so the IAM user and secret key are used instead.

+## 🧩 ZenML Stack Components

+The Terraform module automatically registers a fully functional AWS [ZenML stack](https://docs.zenml.io/user-guide/production-guide/understand-stacks) directly with your ZenML server.
+The ZenML stack is based on the provisioned AWS resources and is ready to be used to run machine learning pipelines.

+The ZenML stack configuration is the following:

+1. an S3 Artifact Store linked to the S3 bucket via an AWS Service Connector configured with IAM role credentials
+2. an ECR Container Registry linked to the ECR repository via an AWS Service Connector configured with IAM role credentials
+3. depending on the `orchestrator` input variable:
+  * a local Orchestrator, if `orchestrator` is set to `local`.
+This can be used in combination with the SageMaker Step Operator to selectively run some steps locally and some on SageMaker.
+  * if `orchestrator` is set to `sagemaker` (default): a SageMaker Orchestrator linked to the AWS account via an AWS Service Connector configured with IAM role credentials
+  * if `orchestrator` is set to `skypilot`: a SkyPilot Orchestrator linked to the AWS account via an AWS Service Connector configured with IAM role credentials
+4. a SageMaker Step Operator linked to the AWS account via an AWS Service Connector configured with IAM role credentials

 To use the ZenML stack, you will need to install the required integrations:

 * for SageMaker: